 - the Act on the Financing of the Pensions for the Employees of the Evangelical-Lutheran Church.

-As a rule, the laws on competition are also applied to pension providers since they pursue economic activities as intended by the laws on competition.
+As a rule, the laws on competition are also applied to pension providers since they pursue economic activities as referred to in the laws on competition.
 However, pension providers have an exceptional status in this case since they implement mandatory and statutory pensions.
 That activity is mainly based on the principle of joint liability.

 The laws on competition that are applied to pension providers are, primarily, the stipulations of the Treaty Establishing the European Union, and secondarily, the national act on restriction of competition.
 The aim has been to harmonise the latter with EU laws.

-According to the Employees Pensions Act (TyEL), the pension providers have to prepare the insurance terms and conditions and the actuarial principles together.
-They also have to cooperate in gathering statistics and in other matters related to the implementation and development of the earnings-related pension acts.
+Under the Employees Pensions Act (TyEL), the pension providers have to prepare the insurance terms and conditions and the actuarial principles together.
+They also have to cooperate in gathering statistics and in other matters relating to the implementation and development of the earnings-related pension acts.

-A pension providers’ assets are to be invested productively and safely and taking into account the possibilities to capitalize the assets.
+Pension providers’ assets are to be invested productively and safely and taking into account the possibilities to capitalize the assets.
 Investing the assets productively involves risks.
-To buffer the risks, pension providers (pension insurance companies, company pension funds, industry-wide pension funds and the Seafarer’s Pensions Fund) have a solvency capital (the difference between assets and liabilities).
+To buffer the risks, pension providers (pension insurance companies, company pension funds, industry-wide pension funds and the Seafarer’s Pension Fund) have a solvency capital (the difference between assets and liabilities).
 The solvency capital allows pension providers to allocate investment to instruments with higher yield expectations but also higher risks.